cryptaliagy/arithmeticsvc/README.md

 ## Exercises

 If you're interested in giving a try to improve this basic app, try out some of the following exercises!
+Most can be done without having to fork the repository, but I recommend doing so to track the changes you've made in your own git history.

 1. Currently, only tests for the service itself are available.
 As an exercise, try adding tests for the CLI and the API by following the documentation for [`typer`](https://typer.tiangolo.com/tutorial/testing/) and [`fastapi`](https://fastapi.tiangolo.com/tutorial/testing/) respectively.
 1. The `ArithmeticService` naively computes with the values given.
 Can you think of a way that this service might produce errors?
 Find the spot where there is a bug in the server that would cause a runtime exception, and fix the bug!
 This can be done in many ways, so feel free to pick whichever way works best for you.